D'Angelo

-He would then collaborate with artists such as Erykah Badu, Lauryn Hill, and then girlfriend Angie Stone.
-His next album, Voodoo (2000), debuted at number one on the US Billboard 200 and continued to receive critical acclaim.
-The album's lead single "Untitled (How Does It Feel)", earned him the Grammy Award for Best Male R&B Vocal Performance; likewise, Voodoo won Best R&B Album.
-Following this period, D'Angelo became increasingly uncomfortable with his growing status as a sex symbol.
-This was followed by numerous personal struggles, including alcoholism, which resulted in limited musical output for several years.
+D'Angelo then collaborated with artists such as Angie Stone, Erykah Badu, and Lauryn Hill, with whom he performed on the 1998 song "Nothing Even Matters" from her album The Miseducation of Lauryn Hill.
+His next album, Voodoo (2000), debuted at number one on the U.S. Billboard 200 and received widespread critical acclaim.
+It was also certified platinum by RIAA.
+Its third single "Untitled (How Does It Feel)" was released alongside an impactful music video.
+The song earned him the Grammy Award for Best Male R&B Vocal Performance, while the album itself won Best R&B Album.
+Voodoo was listed as 28th on Rolling Stone's 500 Greatest Albums of All Time.

-D'Angelo released his third studio album, Black Messiah, in 2014.
-The album was met with critical acclaim and peaked at number five on the US Billboard 200.
-The same year, D'Angelo was hailed as the next Marvin Gaye by GQ.
-D'Angelo also contributed to the soundtrack for the 2018 video game Red Dead Redemption 2, performing the song "Unshaken".
+Afterwards, D'Angelo became increasingly uncomfortable with his growing status as a sex symbol.
+He then had numerous personal struggles, including depression, drug addiction and alcoholism, which resulted in limited musical output for several years.
+After over a decade spent mostly out of the public eye, he released his third and final album, Black Messiah (2014).
+The album debuted in the top five of the U.S. Billboard 200 and topped the year-end Pazz & Jop critics' poll by The Village Voice.
+It won Best R&B Album at the 58th Grammy Awards, while the single "Really Love" won Best R&B Song and was nominated for Record of the Year.
+He also contributed the song "Unshaken" to the 2018 video game Red Dead Redemption 2.
+During the production of a fourth album, he died in 2025 of pancreatic cancer.

 Early life

-D'Angelo was born Michael Eugene Archer in South Richmond, Virginia.
-His father was a Pentecostal preacher and D'Angelo was raised in an entirely Pentecostal family.
-Archer's musical talents were discovered very early as a child.
-He was 3 when spotted by his 10-year-old brother Luther, playing the house piano.
-After the formation of his native-Richmond, Virginia musical group, Michael Archer and Precise found success performing in the Amateur Night competition at Harlem, New York's Apollo Theater in 1991.
+Michael Eugene Archer was born in the Southside of Richmond, Virginia, on February 11, 1974.
+His father was a Pentecostal preacher and he grew up in an entirely Pentecostal family.
+Michael's musical talents were discovered very early as a child.
+He was 3 when he was spotted by his 10-year-old brother playing the house piano.
+After the formation of his native-Richmond, Virginia musical group Precise, they found success performing in the Amateur Night competition at Harlem, New York's Apollo Theater in 1991.
 The 18-year-old dropped out of school and moved to New York City as an attempt to develop his music career.
-The group previously enjoyed some notice in Richmond, evenly dividing their repertoire between soul covers and originals while D'Angelo accumulated compositions of his own and developed his songwriting skills.
-The group's turnout on Amateur Night resulted in three consecutive wins and cash prize, and upon returning home to Richmond, D'Angelo was inspired to produce an album and began composing material.
-This took place after a brief tenure as a member of the hip hop group I.D.U.
+The group previously enjoyed some notice in Richmond, evenly dividing their repertoire between soul covers and originals while Archer accumulated compositions of his own and developed his songwriting skills.
+The group's turnout on Amateur Night resulted in three consecutive wins and cash prizes, and upon returning home to Richmond, Archer was inspired to produce an album and began composing music.
+That was after a brief tenure as a member of the hip hop group I.D.U.
 (Intelligent, Deadly but Unique).